Chalk painting can be a beautiful and easy technique for decorating your home yourself. Best no fail tips included!

 The problem?
 You have to plan in advance where those spots will be!
 I’m definitely a whole lot more spontaneous with distressing.

-Tip #10 Should you make your own chalk paint?
+Tip #10 Should you make your own homemade chalk paint?

 It’s possible to make your own chalk paint but there are many affordable brands to choose from these days.